MystenLabs/llm-benchmarks/gymnasuium-server/README-VERCEL.md

 ### Option 2: Deploy Using Vercel CLI

 1. Install Vercel CLI if you haven't already: `npm i -g vercel`
-2. Navigate to the neuromansui-server directory: `cd neuromansui-server`
+2. Navigate to the gymnasuium-server directory: `cd gymnasuium-server`
 3. Login to Vercel: `vercel login`
 4. Deploy the application:
    - For production: `vercel --prod`